LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 `--drop-schema-oauth schema-name-to-drop`

 ## Adjust the Vacuum Settings for PostgreSQL Tables only
-Since 4.9.0, the IBM FHIR Server has implemented support for modifying the [autovacuum](https://www.postgresql.org/docs/12/runtime-config-autovacuum.html).
+Since 4.9.0, The LinuxForHealth FHIR® Server has implemented support for modifying the [autovacuum](https://www.postgresql.org/docs/12/runtime-config-autovacuum.html).
 Per [4.1.2.
 Tuning Auto-vacuum](https://linuxforhealth.github.io/FHIR/guides/FHIRPerformanceGuide/#412-tuning-auto-vacuum) the schema tool modifies `autovacuum_vacuum_cost_limit`, `autovacuum_vacuum_scale_factor` and `autovacuum_vacuum_threshold`.

 The autovacuum_vacuum_scale_factor is not automatically configured, and not recommended on Databases for Postgres on IBM Cloud.
 The system configuration overrides the setting.